aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/aspose-cells-gridweb/working-with-worksheets-gridweb/_index.md

 The example code below shows how to add a copy of a worksheet to the GridWeb control by specifying the worksheet's index in the GridWorksheetCollection's addCopy method.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "examples-worksheets-CopyWorksheetUsingSheetIndex-CopyWorksheetUsingSheetIndex.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-worksheets-CopyWorksheetUsingSheetIndex-CopyWorksheetUsingSheetIndex.jsp" >}}
 ### **Using Sheet Name**
 The example code below shows how to add a copy of a worksheet to the GridWeb control by specifying the worksheet's name in the GridWorksheetCollection's addCopy method.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "examples-worksheets-CopyWorksheetUsingSheetName-CopyWorksheetUsingSheetName.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-worksheets-CopyWorksheetUsingSheetName-CopyWorksheetUsingSheetName.jsp" >}}

 {{% alert color="primary" %}}